A Methodological Guide on Using Large Language Models for Reproducible Text Annotation in the Social Sciences and Humanities with Python and R: Evaluate Annotation Quality

 The student's goal is specific, measurable, and actionable.
 They clearly state the intention to start studying right after class, specify the action of reading a quarter of the readings, and outline a step-by-step plan to achieve this.
 The goal is also tied to their personal motivation to combat procrastination, which adds depth to its importance.
 Overall, the goal meets the criteria for high specificity. \end{quote}

-Among others, we can take two strategies to examine LLM vs.~gold disagreements here.
-First, by inspecting the overall disagreement pattern, we can see that the LLM tends to systematically overestimate the specificity score for each conversation.
-This likely indicates issues with the scoring instructions in the prompt.
-Few-shot examples may help steer the direction of under- or overestimation.
-Second, using the LLM reasoning for the third conversation as an example, the model states ``specific, measurable, and actionable.''
-This suggests that the LLM is scoring the conversation not only by specificity but also by measurability and actionability, which are two other indicators of self-regulated learning that are conceptually distinct from specificity.
-This points to likely underdefinition of specificity in the system prompt.
-By iteratively examining potential issues flagged by disagreements and fine-tuning the system prompt, we eventually arrive at a Krippendorff's~$\alpha$ of 0.894.
-The final prompt can be found in Appendix~\ref{final_prompt}.
-Finally, note that in this example, we do not delve into the quality of the gold labels themselves. \end{headerbox}
+Among others, two strategies can be used to examine disagreements between the LLM-generated and gold-standard labels. \emph{First}, inspecting the overall pattern of disagreement reveals that the LLM tends to systematically overestimate goal specificity scores across conversations.
+This pattern suggests potential issues with the scoring instructions in the prompt.
+Incorporating few-shot examples may help calibrate the model and reduce systematic over- or underestimation. \emph{Second}, examining individual cases can provide more fine-grained diagnostic insights.
+For instance, in the third conversation, the LLM justifies its label by stating that the goal is ``specific, measurable, and actionable.''
+This indicates that the model is not only assessing goal specificity, but also incorporating measurability and actionability: two conceptually distinct dimensions of self-regulated learning.
+This points to a likely underdefinition of goal specificity in the system prompt.
+By iteratively diagnosing such discrepancies and refining the system prompt, we eventually achieve a Krippendorff's~$\alpha$ of 0.894.
+The final prompt is provided in \autoref{final_prompt}. \emph{Finally}, note that this example does not assess the quality of the gold-standard labels themselves. \end{headerbox}

 In practice, the procedures described in this section are best applied to a \emph{development subset} of the gold-labeled data.
 This allows researchers to inspect errors freely, revise prompts, and iterate on the annotation workflow without affecting the validity of the final performance estimates.
 If the same labeled dataset is repeatedly used both to refine prompts and to report agreement metrics, the resulting performance estimates can become overly optimistic.
 The next section (\autoref{sec:best_prompt}) explains why this issue arises and introduces a framework that separates prompt exploration, prompt selection, and final evaluation, allowing researchers to iteratively improve prompts while maintaining valid and unbiased performance estimates.